 Best Foot Forward Program Summary

 Situation: The objective is to improve pedestrian safety by getting drivers to yield to pedestrians in crosswalks and getting pedestrians to be more careful crossing the street.
-On average, three people are injured or killed each week crossing the street in Osceola County.
+On average, at least 15 people are injured or killed each week crossing the street in Central Florida.
 The Best Foot Forward program integrates several community organizations to build a formidable pedestrian safety coalition to increase drivers’ yielding behavior to over 60%, with the goal to reduce the number of collisions between drivers and people walking.

 Audience Coalition: The audience includes the involvement of transportation planners & traffic engineers, local governments, law enforcement agencies, transit authorities, metro planning organizations, school administrators, health professionals, non-profits, entrepreneurs, home owner associations, and safety advocates who have a role in Enforcing the laws, Educating people, Engineering roadways and Evaluating outcomes.

 Audience Public: The primary audience is drivers.
-Secondary audiences are the pedestrians.
+Secondary audiences are people walking.
 The geography covers Orange, Osceola and Seminole Counties.

 Results: The percentage of drivers yielding to pedestrians in marked crosswalks within the City of Orlando and Orange County increased from the baseline of 12% in 2012 to more than 45% in 2017 on streets posted 35 mph or less.
 On roads posted 40 mph and higher, only 2% of drivers were yielding in 2012 and now the number hoovers closer to to 25%.